Please check back often to see answers to more of your frequently asked questions.

 What does the Resource Coordinator do?

-A Resource Coordinator assists individuals in obtaining the best quality and most appropriate services and supports within available resources once they have been authorized for services funded by the Developmental Disabilities Administration.
+A Resource Coordinator helps people and their families to find the most appropriate services and supports within available resources once they have been authorized for services funded by the Developmental Disabilities Administration.
 The Resource Coordinator will:

-- advocate for the individual to assure protection of rights;
+- advocate with individuals to assure protection of rights;

-- monitor and act as a third-party advocate for implementation of the Individual Plan and consideration of the individual's needs and preferences.
+- monitor and act as a third-party advocate for implementation of and satisfaction with services, as well as assurance of health and safety.

 How do I apply for services?